← Back to blog

 • Partnero: strong fit if you want more automation around referrals, coupons, and partner programs.

-• LinkJolt or a custom webhook-first setup: strong fit if your main priority is tracking Paddle transactions and renewals with less portal complexity.
+• Custom webhook-first setup: strong fit if your main priority is owning Paddle events directly, but your team will carry more maintenance and payout ops.

 Paddle affiliate tracking software comparison table